JetBrains/Qodana/topics/pricing.md

 A trial license is a time-limited version of either the Ultimate or the Ultimate Plus license.
 Each trial license duration is limited to 60 days, after which this type of license is no longer valid and cannot be used further.
-To continue using %product%, you’ll have to buy a full version of your license.
+To continue using %instance%, you’ll have to buy a full version of your license.

-### What are %product% linters and Qodana Cloud designed for?
+### What are %instance% linters and Qodana Cloud designed for?

-Both %product% linters and Qodana Cloud are essential parts of the product named %product%.
-You can inspect your codebase using %product% linters, and you can use Qodana Cloud for managing your projects and licenses, as well as collecting
+Both %instance% linters and Qodana Cloud are essential parts of the product named %instance%.
+You can inspect your codebase using %instance% linters, and you can use Qodana Cloud for managing your projects and licenses, as well as collecting
-%product% reports in a single place.
+%instance% reports in a single place.
 For more details, see the [](cloud-use-cases.topic) page of the Qodana Cloud documentation.

-### Can I use %product% linters without creating a Qodana Cloud account?
+### Can I use %instance% linters without creating a Qodana Cloud account?

 If you plan to use the Ultimate or Ultimate Plus licenses, you have to create an account at Qodana Cloud and accomplish the [onboarding](cloud-onboarding.md) stage.
 For more details, see [the first question](#faq-start-using-qodana) in this section.

-You can run %product% linters available under the Community license without using Qodana Cloud, but there are no obstacles to using Qodana Cloud in this case.
+You can run %instance% linters available under the Community license without using Qodana Cloud, but there are no obstacles to using Qodana Cloud in this case.

 ### Do I need to provide payment details for a trial license?